 WHO WE ARE

 The Association des juristes d'expression française de l'Alberta (AJEFA – French-speaking Lawyer's Association of Alberta) is a non-profit organization that was created in 1990 to promote access to justice in French in Alberta.
+Since June 2015, we are now a registered Canadian charity.

 Up until 2001, the AJEFA was busy carrying out several projects in both Calgary and Edmonton, such as organizing mock trials, conferences and workshops; producing information material; publishing weekly columns on legal matters in Le Franco; and taking part financially in the Laskin Moot competition.